Arsenal back on top as Man City held to draw in EPL

 Arsenal came from behind twice before scoring two goals in injury time to beat Aston Villa 4-2 in the early kickoff on Saturday and halt a three-game winless streak in the league.

+”We had amazing chances but it’s football.
+We have to score,” Guardiola said. ”It is one of the best games we have played but we drop two points.”

-Also, Chelsea’s struggles reached a new low after losing at home against last-placed Southampton 1-0, which should ramp up the pressure even further on manager Graham Potter.
+Also, Chelsea’s struggles reached a new low after losing at home against last-placed Southampton 1-0, which should ramp up the pressure on manager Graham Potter.

 GUNNERS REBOUND